 Each pixel’s color is also calculated based on the interaction between the light ray and the material of surrounding virtual objects.
 Ray tracing is mostly used for applications like still images or visual effects where speed is not a critical factor and photorealism matters.

-A 3D rendering engine is the module in a 3D software which is responsible for performing the calculations needed to generate the graphic output of a 3D scene.
-In other words, the rendering engine takes the 3D models as well as camera, texturing, lighting and shading data and turns them into a series of pixels that can be displayed as an image.
+A 3D rendering engine is a module in 3D software which is responsible for performing the calculations needed to generate the graphic output of a 3D scene.
+In other words, the rendering engine takes the 3D models as well as camera, texturing, lighting, and shading data and turns them into a series of pixels that can be displayed as an image.

 Some of the major features of Arnold rendering engine include: